-c.
+- c.
 Help Me Grow.
 In accordance with ORC section 5167.16, upon request and in coordination with the Help Me Grow program, the MCP shall arrange depression screening and cognitive behavioral health therapies for members enrolled in the Help Me Grow program and who are either pregnant or the birth mother of an infant or toddler under three years of age.
-Screening shall be provided in the home and therapy services shall be provided in the home when requested by the member.
+Screening shall be provided in the home and therapy services shall be provided in the home when requested by the member. - d.

-- d.
 Boards of Alcohol, Drug Addiction, and Mental Health Services.
 Pursuant to ORC Chapter 340, boards of alcohol, drug addiction, and mental health services serve as the community addiction and mental health planning agencies for the county or counties under their jurisdiction.
 These boards may advocate on behalf of Medicaid recipients enrolled in managed care whom have been identified as needing behavioral health services and are required to: - i.
 Evaluate the need for facility services, addiction services, mental health services, and recovery supports; and - ii.
 Establish a unified system of treatment for mentally ill persons and persons with addictions. - e.
 Institutions for Mental Disease (IMDs) for Mental Health Stays.
 In accordance with 42 CFR 438.6(e), the MCP may provide mental health services to members ages 21 through 64 for up to 15 days per calendar month while receiving inpatient treatment in an IMD as defined in Section 1905(i) of the Social Security Act.
 The MCP is not prohibited from contracting with an IMD to provide mental health services to members' ages 21 through 64, but Medicaid will not compensate the MCP for the provision of such services beyond 15 days per calendar month either through direct payment or considering any associated costs in Medicaid rate setting.
 MCP payments to the IMD are established in the plan's contractual agreement with the provider.
 The MCP is required to report quarterly on IMD stays that exceed 15 days per calendar month per ODM's specifications. - f.
 Substance Use Disorder (SUD) Treatment.
-The MCP will continue to work with ODM in development of the 1115 SUD demonstration waiver to provide services to individuals with an SUD diagnosis.
-The MCP must utilize the American Society of Addiction Medicine (ASAM) level of care criteria and cannot add additional criteria when reviewing level of care for SUD treatment provided in a community behavioral health center.
+The MCP will continue to work with ODM in development of the 1115 SUD demonstration waiver to provide services to individuals with a SUD diagnosis.
+The MCP must utilize the American Society of Addiction Medicine (ASAM) level of care criteria and cannot add additional criteria when reviewing level of care for SUD treatment provided in a community behavioral health center or a hospital billing outpatient hospital behavioral health (OPHBH) services.
 The MCP must use the ASAM criteria in determining coverage for inpatient hospital services for individuals, however, the MCP must also use other clinical criteria (i.e. MCG or InterQual) and must authorize services when either criteria indicate inpatient services are necessary.
 The MCP must use the adolescent ASAM level of care criteria for individuals under the age of 21 years.
-Additional work will include increasing care coordination efforts and monitoring IMD network adequacy. - g.
-Urine Drug Screening.
-The MCP shall abide by the urine drug screening guidelines for individuals with substance use disorder as specified by ODM.
+Additional work will include increasing care coordination efforts and monitoring IMD network adequacy.
+Upon implementation of a standardized substance use disorder (SUD) treatment form, when properly submitted by a provider, the MCP is required to accept the identified form to prior authorize SUD services and determine level of care